homalg-project/HomalgProject.jl/docs/src/index.md

 The software comes with absolutely no warranty and will most likely have errors.
 If you use it for computations, please check the correctness of the result very carefully.

-This software is licensed under the LGPL, version 3, or any later version.
+This software is licensed under the [LGPL, version 3](https://www.gnu.org/licenses/lgpl-3.0.en.html), or any later version.

 ## Funding

 *The development of both software projects was partially funded by the [DFG (German Research Foundation)](https://www.dfg.de/) through the [Special Priority Project SPP 1489](https://spp.computeralgebra.de/) and the [Transregional Collaborative Research Centre SFB-TRR 195](https://www.computeralgebra.de/sfb/).*

+## Index

 ```@index
 ```